Incredibles 2: Merchandise

 An Incredibles 2 graphic novel and comic miniseries was published by Dark Horse Comics in 2018.
 The graphic novel, titled Incredibles 2: Heroes at Home, was written by Liz Marsham and illustrated by Nicoletta Baldari.
 A comic miniseries, titled Incredibles 2: Crisis in Mid-Life! & Other Stories, was written by Christos Gage and Landry Walker, and illustrated by Gurihiru, J. Bone, Andrea Greppi and Roberta Zanotta.
 Christos Gage also wrote (with Jean Claudio-Vinci as illustrator) another series titled Incredibles 2: Secret Identities.
 The series, like his Crisis in Mid-Life! & Other Stories, focuses on what happens after the film.
 This particular series is about Violet, published in a single graphic novel by Dark Horse Comics on October 1, 2019.

 In May 2018, a prose novel was released entitled Incredibles 2: A Real Stretch: An Elastigirl Prequel Story, which focuses on the life of the character Elastigirl before the events of the first film.

 A Lego video game adaptation of both films was released on the same day as Incredibles 2.

 Funko released several Pop! figures including a chase (1/6) variant of Violet in her invisible form, and several retail exclusives to Target and Hot Topic.
 There was a Jack-Jack as Edna Mode Pop! figure that released exclusively at San Diego Comic-Con in July 2018.
 In addition, Funko released several blind box mystery minis of characters from the film.

 Figpin released a boxed set of 5 characters (Edna "E" Mode, Mr. Incredible, Elastigirl, Dash, and Violet) limited to 1000 pieces, which was released exclusively at the D23 Expo in August 2019.
 Numerous attendees camped out overnight to purchase the box set at the Figpin booth, which sold out quickly.

 Release

 Theatrical

 The official premiere of Incredibles 2 took place in Los Angeles on June 5, 2018.
-It was theatrically released in the United States on June 15, 2018, in IMAX and 3D.
-It is accompanied by Pixar's short film Bao.
+It was theatrically released in the United States on June 15, 2018.
+It was accompanied by Pixar's short film Bao.
 The film's release was originally scheduled for June 21, 2019, but the date was moved forward to 2018 as it was ahead of schedule, and Pixar handed the 2019 release date over to Toy Story 4.